Oxiang/SCDF_SEV-CHARGER/README.md

 ## What does this repository contain?

-Web Application that live streams the gas and temperature sensors value, the warning level, the video feed for IR and RBG as well as the location.
+Web Application that live streams the gas (CH4 levels) and temperature sensors value, the warning level, the video feed for IR and RBG as well as the location.

 ## How to use?